But seek first his kingdom and his righteousness, and all these things shall be yours as well.

-Jesus has answers to this.
+Jesus has the answer to this.
 He asks us to consider grass in the field.
 I don’t know how many of you have taken the time to look at dew on grass in the morning.
 It is beautiful.
-One morning, I came out to get the paper and the sun was rising.
+One morning, I came out to go to work early, just as the sun was rising.
 The grass was damp and as the sun was hitting the grass, it was like a bed of diamonds was covering my yard.
 The water droplets glistened in the early morning sun.
 It was a beautiful sight.
 I was thinking about Matthew 6:30, where Jesus says “If God so clothes the grass of the field, which today is alive and tomorrow is thrown into the over, will He not much more clothe you?”
 I was planning that very afternoon to mow the grass, and all those beautiful tips of grass on which the water sat like precious diamonds would be destroyed by the millions by the blades of the lawn mower.

 If God made the grass of the lawn so beautiful, grass that is routinely cut down and destroyed, did He not make us more beautiful than that?
 Indeed He did.
 There are two messages to today’s verse.
 The first is that each of us has value and beauty.
 There is no one who doesn’t have these things.
 And the second is that we matter to God.
 God’s going to take care of us if we trust in Him.
 God’s got our back.
 That doesn’t mean that He’s going to provide us with a winning lottery ticket.
 That doesn’t mean He’s going to get us a job promotion.
 And that doesn’t mean that life becomes magically easy and without stress when we turn it over to Him.